Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 The second story was often finished in a different siding than the first - shingles over clapboard, for example.
 A wood band usually separated the two treatments.

-Its entrance was the focal point of the front facade.
 Interior and exterior spaces of these houses were typically linked by a full-width front porch with massive, and very distinctive, pillars supporting the porch roof.

 Popularity

-Large tracts of Four-square homes were built and still exist in older Lincoln neighborhoods, particularly in the old "streetcar suburbs" in the Near South, Irvingdale, Country Club, Bethany, College View, University Place, and Havelock; but the design was nearly universal and can be found in remote farmhouses as well as in the urban core of nearly all Nebraska cities.
+Large tracts of Four-Square homes were built and still exist in older Lincoln neighborhoods, particularly in the old "streetcar suburbs" in the Near South, Irvingdale, Country Club, Bethany, College View, University Place, and Havelock; but the design was nearly universal and can be found in remote farmhouses as well as in the urban core of nearly all Nebraska cities.

 Omaha has several Arts & Crafts neighborhoods including our favorite, Dundee, which houses the Happy Hollow Historical District.